charlesRmajor/base-expo-native-project/README.md

         [... what to do if MyModule is not found ...]
     }
 ```

+For using packages that require native code integration, consult /base/logic/nativeBridge/OneSignal/*
+and where this package is used: /base/logic/notifications/OneSignalSupport.js

 ## iOS Permissions:
     * When using iOS permissions, you'll need to update Info.plist with the reason your app needs the requested permission